IdentityServer/Documentation/docs/overview/terminology.md

 ## Client
-A client is a piece of software that requests tokens from IdentityServer - either for authenticating a user or for accessing a resource.
+A client is a piece of software that requests tokens from IdentityServer - either for authenticating a user or for accessing a resource (also often called a relying party or RP).
 A client must be registered with the OP.

 Examples for clients are web applications, native mobile or desktop applications, SPAs, server processes etc.